 This bad boy attaches to the boob that you're not feeding off of to catch any letdown.
 It caused me to have a bit of an oversupply which I wasn't upset about because I was able to collect extra milk and fill my entire freezer in a couple of months.

-However, my daughter didn’t take a bottle, and so I donated the freezer full of milk Realizing I didn’t need all of the milk because we didn’t use bottles I stopped using the Haakaa.
-I now use it if one size needs some relief and the little lady isn’t helping a sister out!
+However, my daughter didn't take a bottle, and so I donated the freezer full of milk.
+If you're interested in donating milk or are looking for breastmilk, get on facebook and find a group called Human Milk for Human Babies + your state).
+Realizing I didn't need all of the milk because we didn't use bottles, I stopped using the Haakaa.
+I now use it if one size needs some relief and the little lady isn't helping a sister out!
 I never used an electric pump, just this.
 Way easier, cannot recommend enough.
-I’d recommend the one with the suction on the bottom and lid (not the flower lid).
+I'd recommend the one with the suction on the bottom and lid (NOT the flower lid).

 4. After Labor Bathroom Recovery Kit

 THIS.
 There are 10k videos about “what I packed in my hospital bag”.
-WHERE ARE THE VIDEOS ABOUT “What I put in my postpartum bathroom kit” I mean here is one….
-(You’re welcome).
+WHERE ARE THE VIDEOS ABOUT “What I put in my postpartum bathroom kit” I mean here is one…. mine.
+You're welcome.

 5. Breastfeed As Soon As Possible after birth

-Our nipples release a smell similar to the amniotic fluid, this means that baby is attracted to it.
+Our nipples release a smell similar to the amniotic fluid, this means that baby is attracted to them.
 My daughter launched within minutes after cutting the cord!
-I have a few other breastfeeding tips here.
+I have a few other breastfeeding tips here and all my must-haves here.
 But this was a big one for me.
-Obviously, if you have any type of emergency during labor this might not happen right away but if you’re interested in breastfeeding, try and get baby to the boob as soon as safe for both of you.
+Obviously, if you have any type of emergency during labor this might not happen right away but if you're interested in breastfeeding, try and get baby to the boob as soon as safe for both of you.

-I spoke with a lactation consultant before she was born because I knew one.
-This was great, but I think it’s best when baby is HERE.
-None of it really makes any sense until you have your baby and you can see how you and your baby work together.
+I spoke with a lactation consultant before she was born, because I knew one.
+This was great, but I think it's best when baby is HERE.
+None of it really makes any sense until you have your baby and your boob and you can see how you and your baby work together.

 I spoke to another lactation consultant in the hospital.
-Ask if your hospital has one and that you’d like to talk to them, they might not come by as standard practice.
+Ask if your hospital has one and tell them you want to talk to them, they might not come by as standard practice.